MLIS CORE COMPETENCIES (Program Learning Outcomes)

 - design instructional programs based on learning principles and theories;

 - demonstrate understanding of quantitative and qualitative research methods, the ability to design a research project, and the ability to evaluate and synthesize research literature;

 - demonstrate oral and written communication skills necessary for professional collaboration and presentations;

-- evaluate programs and services on measurable criteria; and
+- evaluate programs and services based on measurable criteria; and

 - (For students entering from Spring 2015) Identify ways in which information professionals can contribute to the cultural, economic, educational, and social well-being of our global communities.

 These competencies are supplemented by statements specific to the school's career pathways.